-Most WordPress hosting services fail before they start.
-They promise speed, deliver sluggishness.
-They guarantee uptime, then crash during traffic spikes.
-After testing dozens of providers against actual performance metrics, five companies prove they can handle WordPress without excuses.
+Most WordPress hosting services promise speed and reliability, only to buckle when traffic spikes or plugins pile up.
+After analyzing dozens of providers using real performance metrics, five companies consistently prove they can power WordPress sites without excuses.

 The company prices shared hosting at $2.95 monthly for new accounts.
 This rate jumps considerably at renewal, a pricing strategy that catches customers unprepared.
 Still, even at renewal rates, GreenGeeks costs less than premium hosts delivering inferior performance.
 Their WordPress installation process takes one click and includes automatic optimizations that most hosts charge extra to implement.